z-adams/SUpipeline/README.md

 The geometries are constructed in more or less similar ways.

-Pipeline.py explicitly passes the default settings for these properties as an example; if you want to understand it better than that have a look in penelope.py for more explanation and to see how the code actually uses those values.
+Pipeline.py explicitly passes the default settings for these properties as an example; if you want to understand it better than that, have a look in penelope.py for more explanation and to see how the code actually uses those values.